Everything You Need to Know About Cinnamon

 3. Blood Sugar Control

 Studies suggest cinnamon could help improve insulin sensitivity and assist with balancing blood sugar levels.
 It’s particularly popular among people keeping a close eye on their glucose levels.
-Keep in mind that the effects won’t be drastic, so it’s more of a support act than a headline performer.
+Keep in mind that the effects won’t be drastic, so it’s more of a support act than a cure.

 4. Bacterial and Fungal Fighter

 Cinnamon contains cinnamaldehyde, an oil that’s been shown to combat certain types of bacteria and fungi.
 Fancy a natural way to maintain good gut health?
-Cinnamon might be worth a try.
+It might be worth a try.

-Quick Tip: To maximise the health benefits, opt for Ceylon cinnamon, as it’s lower in coumarin, making it safer for regular use.
+Quick Tip: To maximise the health benefits, opt for Ceylon, as it’s lower in coumarin, making it safer for regular use.

 Recipes and Cooking

-Cinnamon is a powerhouse in the kitchen.
+This spice is amazing in the kitchen.
 Its unique combination of warmth and sweetness elevates both sweet and savoury dishes.

 Here’s a breakdown of where you can sprinkle, stir, or bake your cinnamon stash.